The Plaster of Thought-Walls (Translated)

 Albert Camus

-Think about it and tell me—
+Think about it and speak,

-and acknowledges it with gratitude,
+and acknowledges this with gratitude,

-doesn’t it create an impossibly wonderful feeling?
+doesn’t it create an impossibly profound joy?

 2 May 2014